2025 Online Reputation Management Statistics

 95% of businesses use social media in their recruiting process

-Online social recruiting is on the rise in HR departments, having grown 54% in the past five years
+Online social recruiting is rising in HR departments, having grown 54% in the past five years

 73% of companies consider LinkedIn the most effective site for finding qualified candidates